nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 This sample is split into the following source files:

-* A :file:`main.c` file to handle Bluetooth mesh initialization, including the model handling for Device Composition Data, Health and Configuration Server models.
+* A :file:`main.c` file to handle Bluetooth Mesh initialization, including the model handling for Device Composition Data, Health and Configuration Server models.
 * File :file:`dfu_target.c` with the Target role implementation.
 * File :file:`dfu_dist.c` with the Distributor role implementation.
 * File :file:`smp_bt.c` implementing SMP Bluetooth service advertisement.